bobleer/AmazonViews/README.md

 # AmazonViews
-4 billion reviews on the Amazon platform from June 1995 to March 2013.
+4 million reviews on the Amazon platform from June 1995 to March 2013.

 # Model Performance